Jaya-Surya-dev/scCertify/README.md

 * Weak marker expression
 * Ambiguous neighborhood structure

-`cellCertR` addresses this by quantifying annotation confidence and explaining why specific cells are uncertain.
+`scCertify` addresses this by quantifying annotation confidence and explaining why specific cells are uncertain.

 ---